Bear with me on this one. It's long...

 This shirt shows two different ways people make their voice heard.
 It features a late 60s photo of people with a vision of a different world in Washington Park, NYC on the front and members of the Zengakuren clashing with police in Tokyo on the back.
 "Of central concern to the Zengakuren was American military presence in the region, and many of the most violent clashes occurred in demonstrations against the Vietnam War."
 Both images are juxtaposed with the saying that is somewhat superficially incongruent with the image... but still rings true.

-Printed on 100% Cotton shirts in either White or Light Yellow.
-Front image is Dark Red.
-Back Image is Dark Purple.
+Printed on White 100% Cotton Heavyweight shirts.
+Front image is in Seafoam.
+Back Image is Bright Salmon.
 Runs true to size.
-Each shirt comes with a free sticker too!